zeek/zeek/doc/cluster/index.rst

 *******
 The manager is a Bro process that has two primary jobs.
-It receives log messages and notices from the rest of the nodes in the cluster using the Bro communications protocol.
+It receives log messages and notices from the rest of the nodes in the cluster using the Bro communications protocol (note that if you are using a logger, then the logger receives all logs instead of the manager).
 The result is a single log instead of many discrete logs that you have to combine in some manner with post-processing.
 The manager also takes the opportunity to de-duplicate notices, and it has the ability to do so since it's acting as the choke point for notices and how notices might be processed into actions (e.g., emailing, paging, or blocking).